Skip Ribbon Commands

 • determine a reasonable work program for the student for the remainder of the teaching period

-• apply to the VCAA for credit for studies undertaken interstate, taking into account work completed at the Victorian school, if appropriate.
+• apply to the VCAA for credit for studies undertaken interstate, considering work completed at the Victorian school, if appropriate.

-Students who are awarded credit for Unit 3 of a study completed interstate in 2023 and who complete Unit 4 of a similar VCE study, and 2 or more graded assessments will have a study score calculated.
+Students who are awarded credit for Unit 3 of a study completed interstate in 2024 and who complete Unit 4 of a similar VCE study and 2 or more graded assessments will have a study score calculated.
 This applies only to the current year of enrolment.

 Students who obtain an N for Unit 4 may return in the following year, but they must enrol in the Unit 3–4 sequence.
 An S for Unit 4 will satisfy the sequence, but a study score will be calculated only if the student satisfactorily completes Units 3 and 4 in the one year.